JasonVMo/fluent-ui-react-staging-1/packages/base/src/components/Link/README.md

 # Link component specification

 The `Link` component is a clickable control primarily used for navigation, providing an interactive reference to a resource.
+It is usually displayed as an inline element by default that can wrap text if it goes past the edges of its parent.

 ## Related variant considerations